StigHaraldGustavsen/meter_proving/README.md

 print(res)
 ```

-Standard error from standard deviation and has coverage factor of 1, witch gives a confidence interval of 68%
+Standard error from standard deviation and has coverage factor of 1, witch gives a confidence interval of approx 68%

 ```python
 from meter_proving.meter_proving import calculate_uncertanity